Contributing factor #1 for paying more for electricity and how to reduce your electric bill

 All of this brought us here:

-- No hidden fees (they are dumb and bad!)
+- No hidden fees (we hate them!)

-- No long-term contracts (also dumb and bad!)
+- No long-term contracts (commitment-phobic friendly)

 - No BS (meaning Bill Shock, but also meaning exactly what you think it means)